elfrances/actFileTool/README.md

-# gpxFileTool
+# actFileTool

 ## Intro
-gpxFileTool is a simple tool for manipulating GPX and TCX files.
-While it is generic enough to work with any type of activity, it was developed mainly to process GPX files from *cycling* activities recorded by devices such as a Garmin Edge or Wahoo Elemnt bike computer, or by mobile apps such as Strava or RideWithGps.
+actFileTool is a simple command-line tool for manipulating activity files such as FIT/GPX/TCX.
+While it is generic enough to work with any type of activity, it was developed mainly to process files from *cycling* activities recorded by devices such as a Garmin Edge or Wahoo Elemnt bike computer, or by mobile apps such as Strava or RideWithGps.

-The GPS elevation data in these GPX files can be subject to significant errors, which result in incorrect values for the total elevation gain/loss of the ride, and in incorrect values for the grade level (slope) during a climb/descent segment of the ride.
+The GPS elevation data in these files can be subject to significant errors, which result in incorrect values for the total elevation gain/loss of the ride, and in incorrect values for the grade level (slope) during a climb or descent segment of the ride.

 Having an incorrect value for the total elevation gain/loss simply skews one's own personal statistics.
-But the incorrect grade level is a problem when such GPX file is used to control an indoor cycling "smart trainer".
+But the incorrect grade level is a problem when the FIT/GPX/TCX file is used to control an indoor cycling "smart trainer".
 The bogus elevation values can result in spikes in the grade level that make the feeling of the *virtual ride* unrealistic, and in extreme cases it can suddenly **lock up** the smart trainer.

-One of the design goals for the gpxFileTool is to allow the user to correct these errors, so that the virtual ride on the smart trainer is more realistic.
+One of the design goals for the actFileTool is to allow the user to correct these errors, so that the virtual ride on the smart trainer is more realistic.

 The tool has the following features:

+1. Can read FIT/GPX/TCX files.
-1. Can trim out a range of points.
+2. Can trim out a range of points.
-2. Can smooth out the elevation or grade values.
+3. Can smooth out the elevation or grade values.
-3. Can limit the min/max grade level.
+4. Can limit the min/max grade level.
-4. Can filter out optional sensor data.
+5. Can filter out optional sensor data.
-5. Can generate a new GPX, TCX, CSV, or SHIZ file.
+6. Can generate a new GPX, TCX, CSV, or SHIZ file.

 Trimming out a range of points is useful to remove such things as "red light", "photo shot", or "nature break" stops during a ride.

-Smoothing out the elevation or grade values is the main task when preparing a GPX file for a virtual route.
-The tool uses a Simple Moving Average (SMA) algorithm, over a configurable range of points, to do the elevation smoothing.
+Smoothing out the elevation or grade values is the main task when preparing a FIT/GPX/TCX file for a virtual route.
+The tool uses a Simple Moving Average (SMA) algorithm, over a configurable range of points, to do the smoothing.

 Limiting the min/max grade levels is useful when the user knows *a priori* what those limits are for the given route.

 Filtering out optional metrics is useful to remove unwanted sensor data, such as cadence, heart rate, or power.

-Being able to generate a CSV file allows the file to be processed by an app such as Excel or LibreOffice, to do detailed data analysis and visualization.
+Being able to generate a CSV file allows the file to be processed by an app such as Excel or LibreOffice, to do a detailed analysis and visualization of the data.

 The SHIZ file is the control file used by the FulGaz app for its virtual routes.

 ## Building the tool

-To build the gpxFileTool binary all you need to do is run 'make' at the top-level directory.
+To build the actFileTool binary all you need to do is run 'make' at the top-level directory.
+The tool is known to build warning and error free under Ubuntu, macOS, and Cygwin.
+As it is written entirely in C and only uses the standard math library, it should be easy to port to other platforms.

 ```
 $ make
+cc -m64 -D_GNU_SOURCE -I. -I./fit -ggdb -Wall -Werror -O0 -o const.o -c const.c
+cc -m64 -D_GNU_SOURCE -I. -I./fit -ggdb -Wall -Werror -O0 -o input.o -c input.c
-cc -D_GNU_SOURCE -I. -ggdb -Wall -Werror -O3 -o main.o -c main.c
+cc -m64 -D_GNU_SOURCE -I. -I./fit -ggdb -Wall -Werror -O0 -o main.o -c main.c
-rm -f build_info.c
-/bin/sh -ec 'echo "const char *buildInfo = \"built on `date` by `whoami`@`hostname`\";" >> build_info.c'
+cc -m64 -D_GNU_SOURCE -I. -I./fit -ggdb -Wall -Werror -O0 -o output.o -c output.c
-cc -D_GNU_SOURCE -I. -ggdb -Wall -Werror -O3 -o ./build_info.o -c build_info.c
+cc -m64 -D_GNU_SOURCE -I. -I./fit -ggdb -Wall -Werror -O0 -o trkpt.o -c trkpt.c
-rm -f build_info.c
-cc -ggdb  -o ./gpxFileTool ./main.o ./build_info.o -lm
+cc -ggdb  -o ./gpxFileTool ./const.o ./input.o ./main.o ./output.o ./trkpt.o -lm
 ```
-The tool is known to build warning and error free under Ubuntu, OS/X, and Cygwin.

 ## About GPX Files